2024–25 Arsenal W.F.C. season

-The 2024–25 season is Arsenal Women's Football Club's 38th season of competitive football.
+The 2024–25 season was Arsenal Women's Football Club's 38th season of competitive football.
 The club participated in the Women's Super League, the FA Cup, the League Cup and the Champions League, winning the latter for the second time in their history after defeating Barcelona in the final on 24 May 2025.

 On 14 May 2024, the club announced that Emirates Stadium will become Arsenal Women’s main home with plans to play a minimum of eight league matches at the stadium, and depending on competition progression, three Champions League matches.
 Meadow Park will continue to host the remaining fixtures, including all domestic cup home matches.

 Head coach Jonas Eidevall departed the club on 15 October 2024, with Renée Slegers assuming the role on an interim basis.
 On 17 January 2025, Slegers was announced as the permanent head coach.